 Employee appreciation in the workplace leads to some big benefits.

 Feeling valued at work increases more than just an employee’s job satisfaction.
-The influence of recognition and appreciation has a profound impact on the entire organisation.
+The influence of recognition and appreciation has a profound impact on the entire organization.

 Unfortunately, only 61% of employees feel appreciated at work.
 Many companies default to compensation in order to help employees feel appreciated and stay, but while 80% of employers think employees leave for higher pay, only 12% of them actually do.
 Global studies reveal that 79% of people who quit their jobs cite “lack of appreciation” as their reason for leaving.